cztomczak/cefpython/api/DragData.md

 | --- | --- |
 | __Return__ | bool |

-Linux-only currently (#251).

-Whether image representation of drag data is available.
+Returns true if an image representation of drag data is available.